 goes, we should assume legacy systems aren't being used at all.
 But how

 can any of us know?
-Quick, tell me-- by reading this document-- what kind
+Quick, tell me — by reading this document — what

 tell what the bus architecture is of each 'n' every server and router that